Data-Corruption/sprout/README.md

 - Daemon is a **subcommand** that runs an HTTP server (default port: `8080`).
 - Installer script sets up a **systemd** service that runs this subcommand.
-- Service and CLI share the same data directory, so commands and daemon interoperate.
+- Service/instances share the same database/logs, so commands and daemon can interop.
-- Installer is idempotent: updating simply reruns it, restarting the service if needed.
+- Installer is idempotent: "updating" = simply rerunning it, restarting the service if needed.

 This allows the tool to be both a general-purpose CLI and a running service.